uccser/cs-field-guide/text/en/chapters/complexity-tractability.md

 {panel end}

 If you didn’t find the pattern for the number of orderings, think about using factorials.
-For 3 words, there are {math}3!{math end} (“3 factorial”) orderings.
+For 3 words, there are {math}3!{math end} ("3 factorial") orderings.
 For 5 words, there are {math}5!{math end} orderings.
-Check the jargon buster below if you don’t know what a “factorial” is, or if you have forgotten!
+Check the jargon buster below if you don’t know what a "factorial" is, or if you have forgotten!

 {panel type="jargon-buster" summary="Factorials"}